spawaskar-cora/cora-docs/docs/user-guide/reports.md

 This report has no required fields.

-### mtDNA Report
+## mtDNA Report

 ![mtDNA Report](../images/reports/mtDNAReport.png)

-The mtDNA report is designed to allow a user to locate bones by a specific mtDNA or mtDNA subgroup.
+The mtDNA report is designed to allow a user to locate bones by Mitochondrial DNA.
 The search fields available are:

+- Accession Number
+- Provenance 1
+- Provenance 2
+- Result Status
 - Mito Sequence Number
 - Mito Sequence Subgroup

-Multiple Mito Sequence Numbers and Subgroups can be searched at one time.
+Multiple Mito Sequence Numbers can be searched at one time.

-The user is required to select at least one Mito sequence number or subgroup.

-### Zones Report
+## Zones Report

 ![zones Report](../images/reports/zonesReport.png)

-The Zones Report is designed to allow a user to locate bones by a specific zone.
+The Zones Report is designed to allow a user to locate bones by specific zones.
 The search fields available are:

 - Accession Number
 - Provenance Number 1
 - Provenance Number 2
-- Bone
+- **Bone**
 - Side
+- **Zones**
-- Zones
+- **Search Select Type**

+The bolded fields are required.

 You can also select from one of 5 search types: